The Great Mile And Beyond

 What inspired you to enter the rally?

-When it come to motorcycling, I know when the urge is there nothing is going to hold me back.
+When it comes to motorcycling, I know when the urge is there nothing is going to hold me back.
 My heart rules my head.
 Although not always the best approach, with many possible setbacks, one thing is for sure; you never have a boring life.

 The opportunity to go on an amazing adventure, photograph the wonderful scenery and meet and ride with other passionate bikers doesn't present itself every day.